Bobbakov/orderGenerator/README.md

 Adding a market maker with a position limit (= closes position when limit is reached), can lead to sudden price spikes.

-Compare the price development in green (= market makers with position limits) to the one in blue (without positions limits):
+Compare the price development one the green market (which includes market makers with position limits) to the one in blue (without positions limits):

 ![marketMakerWithPositionLimits](pictures/marketMakerWithPositionLimits.png)

-The difference between prices appears to increase when price trends goes up.
+The difference between price developments appears to increase whenever the price is more trending.
 If leave this one for you to investigate ;).

 ## Why the project is useful
 This project can be useful for at least three groups of people: trading firms, regulators and trading venues.